By Sunil Kishen, VP Sales and Partnerships, Aviatrix Systems Inc.

 Remote Access – SSL VPN

-Aviatrix Cloud Connect (ACC) enables enterprise-class secure remote access to GCP.
-Aviatrix SSL VPN to GCP offers global-scale, full-function remote access VPN capabilities.
-It enables an enterprise's employees and partners to directly connect into GCP over VPN.
+Aviatrix Cloud Connect (ACC) enables enterprise-class secure remote access to Google Cloud.
+Aviatrix SSL VPN to Google Cloud offers global-scale, full-function remote access VPN capabilities.
+It enables an enterprise's employees and partners to directly connect into Google Cloud over VPN.
 Combined with Aviatrix cross-project and inter-cloud peering, ACC allows you to securely access your environment with a single certificate, even if they are spread across multiple projects, networks, and cloud providers.
 This capability can reduce user VPN management time for CloudOps.
 Comprehensive orchestration, monitoring, and logging can bring efficiencies to deployment and operation.

 Highlights of Aviatrix Cloud Connect